Code-Institute-Submissions/Estelindis-legendarium_JanResub/README.md

 - (Owner) Include features like images, notes, and categories in stories.
 - (Owner) Save stories as drafts if they are not yet ready for publication.

-To test this functionality, a user follows these steps:
+To test Create functionality, an admin follows these steps:
-- Navigate to the Legendarium Admin area.
-- Log in as an Admin.
+- Navigate to the Legendarium Admin area and log in as an Admin.
 - Under the "chargen" heading, in the Stories row, click or press Add.
 - Fill in the required fields of the story form, including name.
 The form shows that notes and an image can be added, but are not required.
 - A story's default status is Draft.
 The story can be saved as a Draft, to be edited at leisure, or can be set to Published immediately.